bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

       )
 ```

 I have a keyboard shortcut that can quick capture an entry to the log from anywhere throughout the day.
-The default *'org-roam-dailies'* create a separate file for each day and I started to find that counter productive.
+The default *'org-roam-dailies'* capture a separate file for each day and I started to find that counter productive.
 I would rarely ever look back on the individual files.
 With one long log I can quickly scan back over the past few days or weeks and information stays fresh unless I decide to fold a heading away or narrow the buffer to just today's date.
 Sometimes I create a little check list here at the beginning of the day for my main objectives, often I just ramble and capture fleeting thoughts throughout the day.

 ```lisp
 ;; Keyboard shortcut to get to my daily log on today's date